 Just as with the lentil and pasta dish I posted, this roasted cauliflower salad with chickpeas, tahini, avocado and watercress is good.
-Most of the ingredients were already in my cabinet and I didn’t have to spend much time assembling it (except for the part where I couldn’t get the dressing to blend.
-I have a wide-based Vitamix, and I sometimes struggle with “small-scale” recipes that are meant to be blended because there isn’t enough in the jar for the blade to work with.
+Most of the ingredients were already in my cabinet and I didn’t have to spend much time assembling it (except for the part where I couldn’t get the dressing to blend… I have a wide-based Vitamix, and I sometimes struggle with “small-scale” recipes that are meant to be blended because there isn’t enough in the jar for the blade to work with.
 I wound up adding almost all of the chickpeas to have enough volume in my jar to work with).
+I probably should have used my food processor with the smaller bowl instead of my blender.
 I enjoyed eating it and it left me satisfied.
 However, I don’t feel an immediate need to make it again.
-There are other salads out there that I can’t get enough of (like this mango cabbage salad).
+There are other salads out there that I can’t get enough of (like this mango cabbage salad and Moroccan eggplant salad and the last meal salad).

 Are you feeling my lack of enthusiasm?
 Don’t get me wrong.
 This is a good salad.
-Its great for a weeknight salad and it’s contains a ton of flavors I really love.
-It’s just that in combination I didn’t find them to be as amazing as I’d hoped.
-Somewhere along the way all the lovely fresh flavors of lemon, sumac, orange, tahini, mint, parsley, and vinegar become a muddle that is less than the some of it’s parts.
-This roasted cauliflower salad with chickpeas, tahini, avocado is also the kind of salad that needs to be eaten right away, because cold roasted cauliflower is limp and even a bit sodden compared to freshly roasted cauliflower.
+It is great for a weeknight salad and it contains a ton of flavors I really love.
+But in combination I didn’t find them to be as amazing as I’d hoped.
+Somewhere along the way all the lovely, fresh flavors of lemon, sumac, orange, tahini, mint, parsley, and vinegar became a muddle and less than the sum of their parts.
+This roasted cauliflower salad with chickpeas, tahini, avocado is also the kind of salad that needs to be eaten right away, because cold roasted cauliflower is limp and a cruel imitation compared to freshly roasted cauliflower.

-This recipe yielded more dressing than I needed, so I remade this salad using riced cauliflower, which I thought worked a lot better than the florets, and spinach instead of the watercress.
-It was still pretty good, still not great.
+Since this recipe yielded more dressing than I needed, I remade this salad using riced cauliflower, which I thought worked better than the florets, and spinach instead of the watercress.
+It was still only pretty good though, and not a recipe I plan to keep in rotation.Now that you’ve read through that rousing lead up, are you ready for the recipe for this roasted cauliflower salad with chickpeas, tahini, avocado?

 Roasted Cauliflower Salad with Chickpeas, Tahini, Avocado and Watercress